Ouarzazate

-Ouarzazate (/ˌwɑːrzəˈzæt, -ˈzɑːt/; Berber languages: ⵡⴰⵔⵣⴰⵣⴰⵜ ورزازات, /ar/) is a city and capital of Ouarzazate Province in the region of Drâa-Tafilalet, south-central Morocco.
+Ouarzazate (/ˌwɑːrzəˈzæt, -ˈzɑːt/; Standard Moroccan Tamazight: ⵡⴰⵔⵣⴰⵣⴰⵜ ورزازات, /ar/) is a city and capital of Ouarzazate Province in the region of Drâa-Tafilalet, south-central Morocco.

-Ouarzazate is a primary tourist destination in Morocco during the holidays, as well as a starting point for excursions into and across the Draa Valley and the desert.
+Ouarzazate is a primary tourist destination as well as a starting point for excursions into and across the Draa Valley and the desert.
 The fortified village Aït Benhaddou west of the city is a UNESCO World Heritage Site.

 The Ouarzazate area is a noted film-making location, with Morocco's biggest studios inviting many international companies to work here.
-Films such as Lawrence of Arabia (1962), The Man Who Would Be King (1975), The Living Daylights (1987), The Last Temptation of Christ (1988), The Mummy (1999), Gladiator (2000), Kingdom of Heaven (2005), Kundun (1997), Legionnaire (1998), The Hills Have Eyes (2006), Salmon Fishing in the Yemen (2011) and The Wages of Fear (2024) were shot here, as was part of the TV series Game of Thrones.
+Films such as Lawrence of Arabia (1962), The Man Who Would Be King (1975), The Living Daylights (1987), The Last Temptation of Christ (1988), The Mummy (1999), Gladiator (2000), Kingdom of Heaven (2005), Kundun (1997), Legionnaire (1998), The Hills Have Eyes (2006), Salmon Fishing in the Yemen (2011), The Wages of Fear (2024) and The Odyssey (2026) were shot here, as was part of the TV series Game of Thrones.
 It was the filming location for the fictional city of Agapenta in the fourth season of the Netflix series Outer Banks.

 Etymology

-Its name comes from a Berber phrase meaning "without noise" or "without confusion".
+Originally, the name Ouarzazate did not designate an urban settlement, but rather the topographical feature of a riverbed : In Tachelhit, the name is formed from the elements War and Zazat, meaning "without noise" or "without confusion", This expression historically referred to a specific point along the local river where the channel widens after emerging from the narrow passage coming from Ait Zineb, softening the sound of its flow, before narrowing once again toward the Draa River.

+Early historical documents such as confirm this geographical origin by explicitly referring to "Oued Ouarzazate" long before any modern town existed.
+Al-Bakri's Book of Roads and Kingdoms mentions Ouarzazate as a territory belonging to the Haskoura tribe rather than a city, The later popular interpretation of the phrase as "the quiet city" represents a secondary extension derived from the original meaning tied to the river.